Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 If you have a kitchen, you can prepare or bring your own food.
 This can make a big difference.

-I’ve done that a couple ways:
+You can do that in a couple ways:

-1. I Freeze Meals Ahead of Time
+1. Freeze Meals Ahead of Time

 Frozen solid meals are ok through security at an airport.
 Just use a cooler bag and solid ice packs.